johnand517/drl_dqn_navigation/README.md

 We will use a Deep Q Network (DQN) to train the agent to solve the problem, starting from a randomly initialized state-action, we will attempt to maximize a reward function (Q), which is a function of both the state of the environment and and action provided for that state.

 To achive this, we will require:
--A sequentional deep neural network that learns the optimal actions based on our rewards function and given our current state (local q network)
+- A sequentional deep neural network that learns the optimal actions based on our rewards function and given our current state (local q network)
--A sequential deep nerual network that keeps its weights fixed for a determined amount of iterations, and is used to determine estimted rewards from a successive state given the current action (target q network)
+- A sequential deep nerual network that keeps its weights fixed for a determined amount of iterations, and is used to determine estimted rewards from a successive state given the current action (target q network)
--A replay buffer that stores prior experiences as our agent learns from the environment
+- A replay buffer that stores prior experiences as our agent learns from the environment

 Our program acts upon the environment by initially choosing actions for the given state more-or-less at random, and then determines the reward, and next state given the action chosen.
 This "experience" is then stored in the replay buffer.
 We then update the current state to the next state determined from the chosen action and repeat this process.